-During EAA's "Experience History" Ford Tri-Motor tour, media representatives are invited to experience a complimentary flight in the remarkable Ford Tri-Motor to complete your coverage.
+During EAA's Ford Tri-Motor tour, media representatives are invited to experience a complimentary flight in the remarkable Ford Tri-Motor to complete your coverage.
 Up to two members of your news staff are eligible for a flight that will take place the afternoon of the aircraft's arrival.
-To RSVP, please email the following information to Candice Lane (clane@eaa.org):
+To RSVP, please email the following information to Jon Eisele (jeisele@eaa.org):